Overview of Trademark Registration in India

 - Costs are comparatively lesser.

-Yes, a registered trademark can be removed on the basis of non use.
-Except as excused in clause 3 of section 47 of trademarks act, 1999, a trade mark may be removed on the ground of non-use if:
+Yes, a registered trademark can be replaced or removed based on non-use.
+Although as excused in clause 3 of section 47 of trademarks act, 1999